Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 console.log(typeof newScore); // number
 console.log(newScore); // NaN
 ```

 - `"why i am score"` string can't convert into number that why it return `NaN`
-- it is not a bug , but basically javascript try to convert in number but it can't convert so it return `NaN`
+- it is not a bug , but basically JavaScript try to convert in number but it can't convert so it return `NaN`

 ```js
 let num = null;